PrabudiDissanayaka/PrabudiDissanayaka/README.md

 - 👋 Hi, I’m @PrabudiDissanayaka
-- 👀 I’m interested in Machine Learning and Data Science
+- 👀 I’m interested in Machine Learning and Data Science.
-- 🌱 I’m currently learning BSc.(Hons) in Applied Statistics
+- 🌱 I’m currently learning BSc.(Hons) in Applied Statistics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to Data Science and Machine Learning.
-- 📫 How to reach me ...
+- 📫 How to reach me (email - prabudi692@gmail.com , linkedin - http://www.linkedin.com/in/prabudi-dissanayake-a94551220)

 <!---